solo-io/workshops/gloo-edge/README.md

 If you've added the Root CA certificate to your browser you will see the green key in the address bar, which indicates that the authentication of the server succeeded and that the connection is encrypted and secure.

-Meanwhile, when you make requests using CURL, you either have to add the certificate to the system certs or specify it in the command as shown below.
+Use curl to invoke an https endpoint of the httpbin service, like the one below.

 ```
 curl https://httpbin.solo.io/get
 ```

-Besides authenticating the server another important authentication is of the client (or end-user) before he is permitted to query information or make changes.
+Besides authenticating the server, another important authentication is of the client (or end-user) before it is permitted to query information or make changes.

 <!--bash
 cat <<'EOF' > ./test.js